Mbuyiseni Ndlozi disappointed by President Cyril Ramaphosa's meeting with Trump

 - The radio presenter shared his observation of the talks between President Cyril Ramaphosa and President Donald Trump at the Oval Office

-- Joining President Cyril Ramaphosa at the meeting were billionaire businessman Johan Rupert and two popular golfers
+- Joining President Cyril Ramaphosa at the meeting were billionaire businessman Johann Rupert and two popular golfers

 As South Africans watched the meeting at the Oval Office in the United States, many formed varying opinions.
 Former member of parliament Mbuyiseni Ndlozi was disappointed by President Cyril Ramaphosa, so he made a bold statement on X.